juan-scholarium/certificate/README.md

 # Certificate
-This is my personal certification.
+These are my personal certification.

 # Coursera certificates: